In-person and virtual options available

 - Have a bite history of either people or other animals

-We offer two- or four-month training passes for our obedience classes (including Puppy Kindergarten and Levels 1-5), providing you more flexibility with your schedule.
-Our passes work similarly to a gym membership ― you're paying for time, not courses.
+We offer two- or four-month memberships for our basic skills classes (including Puppy Kindergarten and Levels 1-5), providing you more flexibility with your schedule.
+Our memberships work similarly to a gym membership ― you're paying for time, not courses.